MoPatel30/MoPatel30/README.md

 ## Hi there, my name is Mo Patel 👋

-### I am a second year at Loyola University Chicago majoring in Computer Science and minoring in Mathematics.
+### I am an incoming 3rd year at Loyola University Chicago majoring in Computer Science and minoring in Mathematics.

 ### Currently building the next decentralized video protocol/platform with transparent monetization @GlassProtocol.